khushimdave/Wine_Price_Prediction/README.md

 This code provides a predictive model for estimating wine prices based on various features.
 It preprocesses the input data, performs label encoding, and uses a trained model for making predictions.
 The code is designed to handle CSV files as input and generates an output file with predicted prices.

 **2. Prerequisites**

 To use this code, you need the following:

 •	Python installed on your system (version 3.10.5).

 •	Required Python packages: (requirements.txt)

-o	joblib==1.2.0
-o	numpy==1.24.3
-o	pandas==2.0.1
-o	python-dateutil==2.8.2
-o	pytz==2023.3
-o	scikit-learn==1.0.2
-o	scipy==1.10.1
-o	six==1.16.0
+_o	joblib==1.2.0_

+_o	numpy==1.24.3_

+_o	pandas==2.0.1_

+_o	python-dateutil==2.8.2_

+_o	pytz==2023.3_

+_o	scikit-learn==1.0.2_

+_o	scipy==1.10.1_

+_o	six==1.16.0_

-o	sklearn==0.0.post5
+_o	sklearn==0.0.post5

-o	threadpoolctl==3.1.0
-o	tzdata==2023.3
+_o	threadpoolctl==3.1.0_

+_o	tzdata==2023.3_

 •	model.pkl file should be present in the same folder

 **3. Installation**

 To install the required packages, follow these steps:

 i.
-Open a terminal or command prompt. ii.
-Navigate to the directory or the folder where you want to keep the code. cd path/to/code/directory iii.
-Create a virtual environment (optional but recommended): python -m venv env iv.
+Open a terminal or command prompt.

+ii.
+Navigate to the directory or the folder where you want to keep the code.

+_cd path/to/code/directory_

+iii.
+Create a virtual environment (optional but recommended):

+_python -m venv env_

+iv.
 Activate the virtual environment:

-For Windows: env\Scripts\activate
+_For Windows: env\Scripts\activate_

-For macOS/Linux: source env/bin/activate
+_For macOS/Linux: source env/bin/activate_

 v.
-Install the required packages: pip install -r requirements.txt
+Install the required packages:

+_pip install -r requirements.txt_

 **4. Usage**

-python pipeline.py <dataset.csv>
+_python pipeline.py <dataset.csv>_

 Arguments:

 dataset.csv (required): Input CSV file containing wine data.

 **5. Run the code**

 i.)
 Prepare the CSV file:

 a.
 The CSV file should contain the following columns: winery, wine, year, rating, num_reviews, region, type, body, acidity, and price (optional).

 b.
-Save the CSV file in a location accessible by the code. ii.)
-Open the terminal or command prompt. iii.)
-Navigate to the directory containing the code files: cd path/to/code/directory iv.)
+Save the CSV file in a location accessible by the code.

+ii.)
+Open the terminal or command prompt.

+iii.)
+Navigate to the directory containing the code files:

+_cd path/to/code/directory_

+iv.)
 Activate the virtual environment (if created):

-For Windows: env\Scripts\activate
+_For Windows: env\Scripts\activate_

-For macOS/Linux: source env/bin/activate
+_For macOS/Linux: source env/bin/activate_

 v.)
 Run the pipeline.py:

-a.
-In the cmd only, in continuation, copy the code: python pipeline.py dataset.csv
+In the cmd only, in continuation, copy the code:

+_python pipeline.py dataset.csv_

 **6. Functionality**

 The pipeline consists of the following steps:

-•	Drop Columns: The script drops columns from the input dataset that are not present in the predefined list of column names.
+_•	Drop Columns:_ The script drops columns from the input dataset that are not present in the predefined list of column names.
 If the dataset contains a "price" column, it is not dropped.

-•	Merge Price Dataset: If there is a "price" column in the dataset, it is temporarily removed, and the preprocessing steps are applied.
+_•	Merge Price Dataset:_ If there is a "price" column in the dataset, it is temporarily removed, and the preprocessing steps are applied.
 After preprocessing, the predicted prices are merged back into the dataframe.

-•	Handle Missing Values and Change Datatypes: This step handles missing values and changes the datatypes of certain columns to avoid errors during preprocessing.
+_•	Handle Missing Values and Change Datatypes:_ This step handles missing values and changes the datatypes of certain columns to avoid errors during preprocessing.
 The "type" column is filled with the mode value, the "acidity" column is filled with the median value, and the "year" column is filled and interpolated appropriately.

-•	Categorization: The "num_reviews" column is divided into four groups based on the number of reviews.
+_•	Categorization:_ The "num_reviews" column is divided into four groups based on the number of reviews.
 The "rating" and "num_reviews_group" columns are used to categorize the data into different quality levels.

-•	Perform Label Encoding: Label encoding is applied to categorical columns such as "winery", "wine", "region", "type", and "combined_info".
+_•	Perform Label Encoding:_ Label encoding is applied to categorical columns such as "winery", "wine", "region", "type", and "combined_info".
 Unknown values are filled with "Unknown", and the original values are stored for later use.

-•	Use Pre-trained Model: The script loads the pre-trained machine learning model from a pickle file and uses it to predict the prices of wines.
+_•	Use Pre-trained Model:_ The script loads the pre-trained machine learning model from a pickle file and uses it to predict the prices of wines.

-•	Merge Predictions: The predicted prices are merged back into the dataframe.
+_•	Merge Predictions:_ The predicted prices are merged back into the dataframe.

-•	Transform Encoded Data: The encoded values in the dataframe are replaced with their original values.
+_•	Transform Encoded Data:_ The encoded values in the dataframe are replaced with their original values.

-•	Output: The preprocessed dataframe with predicted prices is saved as an output CSV file named "Output.csv".
+_•	Output:_ The preprocessed dataframe with predicted prices is saved as an output CSV file named "Output.csv".

 **7. Example**

-The below command will preprocess the wine data in the "sample_dataset.csv" file and generate an output CSV file named "Output.csv" with predicted prices. python pipeline.py sample_dataset.csv
+The below command will preprocess the wine data in the "sample_dataset.csv" file and generate an output CSV file named "Output.csv" with predicted prices.

+_python pipeline.py sample_dataset.csv_

  ![image](https://github.com/khushimdave/Wine_Price_Prediction/assets/94516006/8cb1068c-6d6c-4b1b-8be9-1199facad9f0)